PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Types of Orthodontic Appliances

 Dental or orthodontic appliances are sometimes necessary when it comes to effectively implementing certain dental treatments.
 There’s actually an expansive selection of orthodontic appliances in dentistry, some of which you may have already heard of.
 Others might be foreign to you.
-Here is a list of the different types of orthodontic appliances, some of which are more obscure than others.
+Here is a list of the different types of orthodontic appliances, some of which are not as common and well known as others.

 Palatal Expander